The Official LZM Studio Holiday Art Supply Gift Guide for 2021!

 I post something similar every few years with updates, including new finds and changes due to suppliers and technology- as well as tried and true classics that I always use in my studio.
-These are my recommended gift art supplies for the budding artist in your life.
+This is my holiday art supply gift guide of 2021 for the budding artist in your life.

 Art supplies make a perfect gift–because it is the gift of an experience–something that will reward the receiver for much longer than just the holiday season.
 They are the tools that give the art lover in your life a practical skill that lasts.
 I may receive an Amazon Affiliate commission if you use these links (trust me, this does not make me Bezos wealthy).
 On that note, here are some of my most coveted supplies with links to easy online suppliers at a good price.
 Happy shopping!